Donna Walker James, Executive Director

 Eunah worked at a martial studio in VA as an Office Manager and Instructor for five years where she performed administrative work and taught courses.
 Eunah continued her administrative work and service journey at Great American Restaurants as a Lead Host for three years.
 Her passion for working hard, taking initiative, learning new administrative skills and helping people to achieve their goal led her to join the Computer CORE as an Operations Manager.

-Nagia is a recent graduate of Computer CORE’s signature program.
-She previously worked at BB&T Bank as an Assistant of Business Bankers for 18 years.
-She established a great rapport with her clients and was known as the best customer support representative within her division.
-She also assisted the City Executive in Springfield in processing mega loans which requires great patience and attention to detail.
+Nagia is a recent graduate of Computer CORE’s Flagship program.
+She previously worked at BB&T Bank as an Assistant of Business Banker.
+She also assisted the City Executive in Springfield.
 Nagia holds an associate’s degree in General Studies from the Northern Virginia Community College, a degree in Physical Therapy from the college in Syria.
-She recently joined Computer CORE as the Student Recruiter and Classroom Manager.
+She joined Computer CORE as the Student Recruiter and Classroom Manager.
 Nagia has a long term commitment to helping others by working with volunteers to help new immigrants & refugees settle in the United States and improve their lives.

 Adeel Awan is another student from Thomas A. Edison High School, who has been with Computer CORE since his freshman year.
 He also has taken a number of courses in computer science and appreciates the opportunity at Computer CORE to work with a lot of hardware.
 In addition, Adeel has been asked to stretch himself by working with the staff and many students, alumni and volunteers of the organization.
 It is a powerful learning and workforce community, that is rich to experience in a lot of different ways and at a lot of different levels.